Fair Policy Targeting: Theoretical Analysis

 \begin{thm} Under Assumptions \ref{ass:unconf}, \ref{ass:moment}-\ref{ass:dr}, for any $\gamma \in (0,1), \lambda \ge 0$, a universal constant $c_0 < \infty$, with probability larger than $1 - \gamma$,

 \end{thm}

-Theorem \ref{lem:cons_dr} shows that the distance between the estimated Pareto frontier and its population counterpart converges to zero at rate $1/\sqrt{n}$ for a choice of $\lambda = \mathcal{O}(1)$.
+Theorem \ref{lem:cons_dr} shows that the distance between the estimated Pareto frontier and its population counterpart converges to zero at rate $1/\sqrt{n}$ for a choice of $\lambda = \mathcal{O}(1)$ where $\lambda$ is defined in Equation \eqref{eqn:set_const2}.
+The derivation uses properties of the double-robust estimator \citep{farrell2015robust}, and connects to the literature on empirical welfare maximization \citep{KitagawaTetenov_EMCA2018, zhou2018offline, athey2017efficient}, while differently here we control the maximum deviation uniformly over a set of weights $\alpha$.

 A natural question is whether the estimated Pareto frontier also contains all Pareto optimal allocations for a finite $\lambda$.
-We complement Theorem \ref{lem:cons_dr} showing that with high probability the set of estimated allocations $\widehat{\Pi}_{\textrm{\mbox{ o}}}(\lambda)$ contains the Pareto frontier for a suitable (finite) choice of $\lambda$.
+We complement Theorem \ref{lem:cons_dr} by showing that with high probability the set of estimated allocations $\widehat{\Pi}_{\textrm{\mbox{ o}}}(\lambda)$ contains the Pareto frontier for finite $\lambda$.